 As the payment for goods and services is an agreement between a willing buyer and a willing seller, both the seller and the buyer can specify how the payment is to be made.

 Vendors usually consider several factors when deciding payment terms, such as the value of transaction, cost of acceptance and convenience to customers.
-Under the , if a vendor does not wish to accept any or certain denominations of coins or notes as payment, he/she can provide a written notice to inform potential customers.
+Under the Currency Act , if a vendor does not wish to accept any or certain denominations of coins or notes as payment, he/she can provide a written notice to inform potential customers.
 This serves to highlight the proposed terms of payment to the customers and help customers make a decision on whether to go ahead with the transaction.

 While private entities (including individuals and businesses) cannot be forced to accept the Brunei currency for payment of goods and services in Singapore, the Monetary Authority of Singapore has been educating and encouraging them on the acceptance of Brunei currency in Singapore, in keeping with the spirit of the Agreement.